Blockchain Tutorial for Beginners

 IV.
 The Immodifiability of Hash

-The hash of each block is calculated for the "head" of the block.
-In other words, the features of the block head are concatenated together in order to form a long string, and the hash is calculated for this string.
+The block and the hash are one-to-one, and the hash of each block is calculated for the "head" of the block.
+In other words, the values of the features of the block head are joined together in order to form a long string, and then the hash is calculated for this string.

 Hash = SHA256( block header )